KaviV23/learning-exb/infrastructure-as-code/aws-cdk-crash-course/README.md

 This generates the following file structure:

 - `./bin/*_app.ts` - One app file per project.
 Defines one or more stacks.
 - `./bin/*_app-stack.ts` - Can have multiple stack files.
-Contains constructs
+Contains constructs.

 *A few `cdk` commands:*